balins/balins.github.io/_posts/2021-02-28-hello-world.markdown

 My name is Jakub Baliński, and I'm the author of this blog.
-This place will become my "travel diary", where I will share with you updates on my journey through intricacies of computer science.
+This place will become my "travel diary", where I will share with you updates on my journey through the intricacies of computer science.
 It would be great if along the way, something I will have learned and written down will turn out to be useful for someone else :smile: